kurtsson/jekyll-multiple-languages-plugin/README.md

   * Code refactoring, cleanup and reorganization
   * Files and folders reorganization
   * Improved and fixed issues on the example website
-  * Inprovement and fixes on documentations
+  * Improvements and fixes on documentations
-  * Inproved license files
+  * Improved license files
 * 1.3.0
   * Support for localized links and custom permalinks, thanks to [@jasonlemay](https://github.com/screeninteraction/jekyll-multiple-languages-plugin/pull/53)
   * Support for excluding posts from translation, thanks to [@ctruelson](https://github.com/screeninteraction/jekyll-multiple-languages-plugin/pull/51)